 In these cases, where safety is of utmost concern, you’ll want to make sure to choose “aircraft plywood” instead of standard plywood.

-Aircraft plywood (also referred to as airplane plywood) is stronger and lighter than its counterpart while still being reliable and stable—exactly what you need for aircraft construction.
+Aircraft plywood (also referred to as airplane plywood and aircraft grade plywood) is stronger and lighter than its counterpart while still being reliable and stable—exactly what you need for aircraft construction.

 Aircraft Plywood Uses

 The boards of aircraft-grade plywood are available in various sizes and thicknesses, such as 1.0mm, 1.2mm, 1.5mm, 1.8mm, 2.0mm, 2.5mm, 3mm, 4mm, and 5mm.

 And it’s primarily used to build various parts of model airplanes and aircraft, including floorboards, instrument panels, wing panels, edges, ribs, etc.

 But if you think that’s all it can be used for, you’re wrong.

 Some other objects that use this type of plywood include:

 - Dune buggies

 - Model boats and boat parts